Qalthos/blog/content/CIVX/back-up-to-speed.rst

 ################
 :date: 2011-06-21 22:56
 :author: Nathaniel Case
-:tags: peopledashboard, FOSSRIT, widgets, scrapers, SURS, CIVX
+:tags: peopledashboard, widgets, scrapers, SURS

 I've almost closed `bug #106`_.
 I've done all I can do for now, until I can figure out how to attribute actions to senators.
 Until then, I